-The high cost and relatively important bias in manual sleep staging have raised interest in developing automatic sleep staging systems.
-Recently, deep learning has successfully reached human-performances in automatic sleep staging, in a supervised learning context, in several studies: \cite{supratak2017deepsleepnet} \cite{SeqSleepNet} \cite{guillot2019dreem} \cite{Stephansen2018} \cite{perslev2019utime}.
-Still, automated sleep staging methods remain unused in most sleep clinics.
-We identify two important factors to explain why sleep clinics still rely on manual sleep staging.
-We will refer to these using the terms of "input-shape incompatibility" and "accuracy-drop issue".
+The high cost and relatively important bias in manual sleep staging have raised an interest in developing automatic sleep staging systems.
+Recently, deep learning has successfully reached human-performances in automatic sleep staging, in a supervised learning context \cite{supratak2017deepsleepnet} \cite{SeqSleepNet} \cite{guillot2019dreem} \cite{Stephansen2018} \cite{perslev2019utime} \cite{phan2021xsleepnet}; despite this, automated sleep staging methods remain unused in most sleep clinics.
+We identified two important factors to explain why sleep clinics still rely on manual sleep staging.
+We will refer to these using the terms "input-shape incompatibility" and "accuracy-drop issue."

-The input-shape incompatibility issue is practical: each sleep clinic has a specific PSG montage which can differ according to the device used, the particularity of the targeted population, specific requirements from a study, etc. Automatic approaches can handle only a specific input-shape.
-They are trained on a specific dataset with a specific montage.
-A different PSG montage will likely generate an incompatible input-shape and hence the impossibility to compute a correct output for the model directly.
+The input-shape incompatibility issue is practical.
+Each sleep clinic has a specific PSG montage that can differ according to the device used, the particularity of the targeted population, or specific requirements from a study.
+Automatic approaches can handle only a specific input shape — they are trained on a specific dataset with a specific montage — a different PSG montage will likely generate an incompatible input shape and thus the impossibility to compute an output for the model.